buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_SensorTypeTurnoutClosureSensor.md

+# Pset_SensorTypeTurnoutClosureSensor

 Properties that are applicable for IfcSensor with predefined type TURNOUTCLOSURESENSOR.
 <!-- end of short definition -->